euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 - A service account can be assigned to a Compute Engine VMs, to authenticate with it when making calls to the Google API
 	- If no service account is assigned, it needs to be manually configured
 - Every GCP project has a default Service Account
-- Can be created using IAM or Google Ide
+- Can be created using IAM or Google Identity
+	- Roles need to be assigned
+- User-managed service accounts do not use the access scope
+	- Permissions are controlled through IAM roles

 *Note*.
 A service account is also a resource, and can have IAM policies on its own attached to it.